One month, you’re working out like a boss. The next, you feel like you’ve hit a wall — literally.

 “If exercise or the effects of it are really interfering with your daily activities and your sleep, you’ve exercised too much,” Liem says.

-And if you have an injury or are experiencing the symptoms of overtraining syndrome but don’t want to stop for fear of losing all of your progress, just remember why you’re exercising in the first place.
+And if you have an injury or are experiencing the symptoms of overtraining syndrome but don’t want to stop for fear of losing your progress, just remember why you’re exercising in the first place.

 “We exercise to maintain our health,” Liem says.
 “And just like you need exercise, you need to rest, too.”